+A misconception about volunteering is that it consumes your spare time that could be spent on activities you enjoy.
 Whilst hobbies and socialising are great, many people are willing to make time for something which they truly believe in.
 If someone can’t spare time for volunteering, why not change tact and encourage them to turn their hobby into a sponsorship opportunity?
 For example, reach out to local runners looking for a charity to run their next marathon for.

 I have to look after children/the home

-For parents of older children, you could target these with child-friendly volunteer opportunities where they can bring the kids along and educate them on the benefits of helping others at the same time.
+Having young children can be a real obstacle for volunteering, for parents of older children, you could target these with child-friendly volunteer opportunities where they can bring the kids along and educate them on the benefits of helping others at the same time.
 This could be through things like beach clean-ups and residential gardening.
 If you need volunteers for an event, consider providing a safe nursery area so parents can bring young children with the peace of mind they will be looked after.